My Dear Far-Nearness graphic

 Practicing the Second Person in solitude

 The Second Person of the Holy Trinity is embodied in Jesus Christ.
-He is transparent to the First Person, bringing us a glimpse of Creator as an interpersonal presence in linear time.
-In his ministry Jesus often said that he only expresses what he hears from Abba, his name for the Creator (John 5:19 and 12:49-50).
-He only behaves in alignment with the Creator.
-And he wants everyone to experience the intimacy he feels in relation to Creator, the Origin, or First Person.
-When we pray to the Origin as our holy Thou, we inhabit Second Person awareness.
+He is transparent to the First Person, bringing us a glimpse of Creator as an eternal, interpersonal presence in linear time.
+In his ministry Jesus often said that he only expresses what he hears from Abba, his name for Creator (John 5:19 and 12:49-50).
+He only behaves in alignment with Abba, and he wants to share this intimate experience with everyone.
+When we pray to Abba as our holy Thou, we touch into Second Person awareness.

 Second Person practices access what Jewish theologian Martin Buber called the I-Thou aspect of awareness, in contrast to I-it.
 When we are in an I-it relationship, we treat others and nature as nothing more than objects of our awareness and needs.
 When we live in I-Thou consciousness, we perceive others not as objects, but as subjects, and we respond their inner freedom and divine creatureliness.
 A divine interpersonal Love can arise and flourish in such relationships.

 In solitude, we can pray to Jesus – or any Person of the Trinity – knowing that we are seen, known, and loved by this ultimate You.
 Even in solitude, we have an intuitive sense that we are never alone.
 We are always in an encompassing relationship that is safe, respectful, creative, and compassionate.
-Our God-given awareness is unconditional and objectless, but it is alive in the relational, I-thou dimension.
-In John 14:20 he says to his friends, “I am in my Father (Origin)–you in me, and I in you.”
+Our God-given awareness is unconditional and objectless, but it simultaneously lives in the relational, I-thou dimension.
+In John 14:20 he says to his friends, “I am in my Father (Abba)–you in me, and I in you.”

 Some people find that walking in nature frees them to relate to their ultimate Source whose essence is limitless, relational, and unconditional Love.
-Others find that contemplating a holy image helps to focus their intention to connect with the Divine You.
-Icons can be doorways to the boundless Love we seek.
+On such walks we might slow down or stop to say “I see you” to trees, birds, plants, and clouds.
+At how, sacred icons can be doorways to the boundless interpersonal Love we seek.

 Practicing the Second Person in relationships